 1. Dota 2

-Dota 2 became available just several years after the release of League of Legends and was built on top of the same foundation: the Warcraft 3 mod named DotA.
+Dota 2 became available just several years after the release of League of Legends with the same foundation: the Warcraft 3 mod named DotA.
 However, unlike LoL, Dota 2 retained more of the elements that made DotA such a great game.

 In many ways, LoL is a simplification of the MOBA experience, while Dota 2 is the full experience with a lot of complexity added on top.
 You can think of the two games as boxing and MMA.
 The latter is much more brutal and unpredictable than the former.